Executive Leadership Team

 Maine Behavioral Healthcare operates under the guidance of three primary leadership bodies:

-The MBH Strategy Team is made up of the Maine Behavioral Healthcare CEO, Spring Harbor Hospital President, Chief Financial Officer, Senior Vice Presidents, and the Chief of Psychiatry.
+The MBH Strategy Team is made up of the Maine Behavioral Healthcare President, Spring Harbor Hospital President, Chief Financial Officer, Senior Vice Presidents, and the Chief of Psychiatry.

 Mary Jane Krebs, FACHE